AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/stats-addon.md

 - `toggleStatus()` will be used independently by the iframe and the Document API to switch the Framework Status lights to green when ready.
 - `createTable()` expects to be passed the document metadata and deals with the `<sp-table>` setup.

-The Authoring Sandbox exposes only a `getDocumentData()` method, which collects the metadata from the open document.
+The Document Sandbox exposes only a `getDocumentData()` method, which collects the metadata from the open document.
 Both contexts import each other's API via proxy.

 When the iframe has loaded its SDK, it will call `toggleStatus()`, passing the `"iframe"` string as a parameter—telling the function which light to turn green.
-Similarly, when the Authoring Sandbox is ready, it will reach out for `toggleStatus()` on its own.
+Similarly, when the Document Sandbox is ready, it will reach out for `toggleStatus()` on its own.
 Neither process requires the user's intervention.

-When the "Analyze Document" button is clicked, the iframe—via the Authoring Sandbox proxy—invokes `getDocumentData()`.
-Instead of returning an object with the metadata to the iframe for further processing (which would be OK), **the Document API uses the iframe proxy to run directly** `createTable()` and initiate the table subroutine in an *iframe-to-Authoring-Sandbox-to-iframe* roundtrip.
+When the "Analyze Document" button is clicked, the iframe—via the Document Sandbox proxy—invokes `getDocumentData()`.
+Instead of returning an object with the metadata to the iframe for further processing (which would be OK), **the Document API uses the iframe proxy to run directly** `createTable()` and initiate the table subroutine in an *iframe-to-Document-Sandbox-to-iframe* roundtrip.
 Let's have a look at the overall structure in `index.js` implementing the logic I've just described.

 <CodeBlock slots="heading, code" repeat="1" languages="index.js"/>